 An active credit or debit card is required on file to register for Colorado School of Gymnastics programs.
 Credit/Debit card numbers are kept in a secure portal.
-Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card or eCheck on file every session.
+Colorado School of Gymnastics offers a convenient auto-pay system which enables families to pay by the credit/debit card on file every session.
 CSG will bill the card on file on the first day of each month.

 Tuition is considered late at 12:00am on the 15th of the month, after which point a $15 late fee will be added to your account.
 CSG reserves the right to unenroll children with delinquent accounts.

 If you choose not to utilize the CSG online system, one-month’s deposit will be required to retain your spot.
 Cash or check will be accepted with an additional $15 processing fee.